menata-id/menata/README.md

 Menata is a declarative language for expressing Business Knowledge independently from programming languages, frameworks, databases, and user interfaces.

-Business Knowledge expressed in Menata can be implemented by one or more Runtime implementations into business applications.
+Business Knowledge expressed in Menata can be interpreted by machines and transformed into business applications.

 ---

 > ⚠️ **Research Draft**
 >
-> Menata is currently an active research project.
+> Menata is an active research project.
 >
 > The language specification is evolving and **breaking changes are expected** before version **1.0**.
 >
 > The current focus of this repository is language design.
 >
-> Feedback, discussions, references, and constructive criticism are welcome.
+> Feedback, discussions, critiques, and academic references are highly appreciated.

 ---

 ## Why Menata?

-Software development is expensive.

-Business change is continuous.

-Organizations constantly make difficult decisions about which applications deserve to be built.
+Every business activity contains Business Knowledge.

+If people know how to perform the work, the knowledge already exists.

+Unfortunately, turning that knowledge into software is still expensive, slow, and highly dependent on implementation technology.

+As a result, organizations are forced to prioritize.

-Core business systems usually come first.
+Core systems are built first.

-Other business functions often wait.
+Many other business functions wait.

 Sometimes forever.

-Yet every business activity already contains Business Knowledge.

-If people know how to perform the work, the knowledge already exists.

-The problem is no longer creating Business Knowledge.
+The problem is not the lack of Business Knowledge.

-The problem is turning Business Knowledge into software.
+The problem is the gap between Business Knowledge and software.

-Menata aims to make that transformation significantly simpler.
+Menata aims to bridge that gap.

 ---

 ## Vision

-We believe that every Business Knowledge deserves software.
+We believe that every Business Knowledge deserves implementation.

 Business Knowledge should:

 - be independent from implementation technology,
-- be understandable by both humans and AI,
+- be understandable by both humans and machines,
 - be reusable across applications,
-- evolve independently from runtime implementations,
+- evolve independently from implementation technology,
 - remain a long-term organizational asset.

 Software should evolve because Business Knowledge evolves.